MimiOnuoha/Impossible-Maps/README.md

 *Introductions to class and to each other/semester set-up:  What is a map, what is the history of mapping, what the different parts of a web map do and what they can be used for, what are impossible maps?*

 ASSIGNMENT:
+This week's assignment is about diving into readings and allowing you to assess your comfort with some of the tools we'll be using over the semester.

   - Go through [this](http://maptime.io/anatomy-of-a-web-map/#0) (may take a minute to load properly)
-- Read the introduction to [this](https://www.justinobeirne.com/cartography-comparison) comparison between Apple and Google Maps.
-- Change the map that we made in class.
+  - Read (in this order, all from readings folder):
+    - *On Exactitude in Science*, Borges
+    - excerpt from *The Precession of Simulacra*, Baudrillard
+    - *Experimental Geography*, Paglen
+  - In the [week1](https://github.com/MimiOnuoha/Impossible-Maps/tree/master/week1) folder, find the  base map or extended base map file.
+Use the Leaflet documentation to change the view and zoom of the map and add a popup or marker.
+Get the map online and post it to your blog or website (which you should create for this class).

-- Post a 300-500 word entry about your thoughts on the essay or anything we talked about in class.
-Does it matter that Apple and Google Maps have different styles?
+  - In addition to the map, post at least 200 words on our thoughts about the readings, the process of creating your first web map, or anything that we talked about in class.
 What interests you about maps, space, and the representation of both digitally?
-You can write anything, but you must post to your blog and submit the link on the [Assignments](https://github.com/MimiOnuoha/Impossible-Maps/wiki/Assignments) portion of the wiki.
+You can write anything, but you must post to your blog and post the link to the [Assignments](https://github.com/MimiOnuoha/Impossible-Maps/wiki/Assignments) wiki.

 **WEEK TWO**  (Jan 30):  The Perils of Web Mapping
 *Slippy web maps, the differences between Leaflet and Mapbox and vector vs raster tiles.
 What is geodata, how do we create it and add it to our maps?*